-In this paper, we have proposed a method to evaluate the correctness of the detailed decision-making logic of an LLM.
-The sparsity property and the universal matching property of interactions provide direct mathematical supports for the faithfulness of the interaction-based explanation.
-Thus, in this paper, we have designed two new metrics to quantify reliable and unreliable interaction effects, according to their alignment with human cognition.
-Experiments showed that the legal LLMs often relied on a considerable number of problematic interactions to make judgments, even when the judgement prediction was correct.
-The evaluation of the alignment between the decision-making logic of LLMs and human cognition also contributes to other real applications.
-For example, it may assist in debugging the hallucination problems, and identifying potential bias behind the language generation results of LLMs.
+In this paper, we proposed a method to evaluate the correctness of the detailed inference patterns used by an LLM.
+The universal matching property and the sparsity property of interactions provide mathematical support for the faithfulness of interaction-based explanations.
+Thus, in this paper, we designed new metrics to identify and quantify reliable and unreliable interaction effects.
+Experiments showed that the legal LLMs often used a significant portion of problematic interaction patterns to make judgments, even when the legal judgment prediction appeared correct.
+The evaluation of the alignment between the interaction patterns of LLMs and human domain knowledge has broader implications for high-stake tasks, such as finance and healthcare data analytics, although we focus on legal LLMs as a case study.

-\textbf{Limitations.} Our analysis does not assess the correctness of the numerical scores for interactions, as these scores are often determined by many factors.
-Positive interactions typically indicate logics that contribute positively to the judgments, while negative interactions may also be intended for other possible correct judgments.
-Besides, the evaluation based on relevant, irrelavant, and forbidden tokens is only one of the conditions for reliable interactions, and reliable interactions may not always be correct.
-Nevertheless, this paper presents a precedent for evaluating the correctness of decision-making logic of LLMs.